LivePersonInc/developer-center/pages/Solutions/CustomerFacingBots/deployingbotschat.md

 ### Step 4 - Test your bot

-Once your bot is connected to an engagement, you can begin to test the bot and see how it behaves as an agent within LiveEngage.
+Once your bot is connected to an engagement, you can begin to test the bot and see how it behaves as an agent within Conversational Cloud.
 Conduct the following tests:

 * Start a conversation and ensure the bot picks up the appropriate skill
 * Ensure you are able to see the bot conversation from the agent workspace and monitor it in real time